Sign In / Sign Out

 Medical laboratory scientists, also known as clinical laboratory scientists, are highly skilled professionals who perform analytical tests on blood, tissue and body fluids to provide laboratory information for the detection, diagnosis and treatment of human diseases.
 There also is a growing trend for medical laboratory scientists to perform wellness laboratory testing aimed at preventing disease.
 They work independently and have skills and knowledge that are greater in depth and breadth compared to medical laboratory technicians, who typically are graduates of a two-year or community college program.

-From 2013 to 2016, the program has achieved a 96% graduation rate, a 94% job placement rate, and a 73% pass rate on national certification examinations.
+From 2016 to 2018, the program has achieved a 98 percent graduation rate, a 92 percent job placement rate and a 78 percent pass rate on national certification examinations.

 The program is accredited by NAACLS (National Accrediting Agency for Clinical Laboratory Science, 5600 N. River Rd, Suite 720, Rosemont, IL, 60018, www.naacls.org).